 Software-based systems

-This modern approach uses software and technology to automate the process of tracking attendance.
-It can include the use of digital time clocks, biometric systems (like fingerprint or facial recognition), RFID tags, or mobile applications.
+Modern online attendance management systems use technology to automate tracking.
+They can include digital time clocks, biometric systems (like fingerprints or facial recognition), RFID tags, or mobile apps.

-These systems often integrate with payroll software, which makes them useful for both a company’s HR and finance departments.
+These attendance tracking systems often integrate with payroll software, making them useful for both HR and finance departments.
+Key features include real-time attendance tracking, automatic calculation of hours worked, time-off requests, leave management, and detailed reports.

-What should you look for in an attendance management system?
+What to look for when choosing an attendance management system

 If you are considering investing in an attendance management system in your workplace, make sure to evaluate the software you’re looking at for the following key features: